Frequently Asked Questions

 Do you offer payment plans?

-We accept Scratch Pay and Care Credit as ways to break up payments.
-These can be used with your pet insurance too!
+We accept Sunbit as a way to break up payments.
+This can be used with your pet insurance too.

 What is a NON-urgent diagnostic exam?